 Be very patient and consistent.
-Do not scold or punish your young puppy for having accidents in the house, it really is inevitable that he will have an potty accident.
+Do not scold or punish your young puppy for having accidents in the house, it really is inevitable that he will have a potty accident.
 Just as babies aren’t born potty trained, neither are puppies… so it is your job to train him.

-If you should catch your puppy circling for a spot inside to got potty, or even starting to squat… say NO in a firm voice, clap your hands or make a loud noise to startle your puppy.
+If you should catch your puppy circling for a spot inside to go potty, or even starting to squat… say NO in a firm voice, clap your hands or make a loud noise to startle your puppy.
 Then immediately take him outside, and tell him to go potty.

 If your puppy somehow escaped your watch and had an accident in the house already, you can bring him over to the mess and say NO in your firm voice.
-There really isn’t much you can do if you didn’t catch him in the act, but letting him know you are not happy with the pee or poop inside is okay, just don’t hit or punish him.
+There really isn’t much you can do if you didn’t catch him in the act, but let him know you are not happy with the pee or poop inside is okay, just don’t hit or punish him.

 If you practice these steps, your puppy will be potty trained in no time at all!
 Every puppy is different, so I can’t guarantee that in 3 days your puppy will be potty trained.
-But stay positive and be consistent and before you know it you will be past the potty training phase.
+But stay positive and be consistent and before you know it you will be passed the potty training phase.
 Phew, what a relief 🙂

 If you haven’t read our Bring Your New Dog Home post yet, head over there now to get some great tips on your first few months with your puppy.